- Entries for the 2020 Calibre Essay Prize will be accepted until midnight, 15 January 2020.

-1. Entries are welcome from writers anywhere in the world.
+- Entries are welcome from writers writing in English anywhere in the world.

 What does it cost to enter an essay?

-4. Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR subscribers.
-To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print edition or ABR Online or be a full-time student.
+- Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print or digital edition or be a full-time student.

-5. If you don’t already subscribe to ABR Online, you can purchase a one-year subscription and enter a single essay for a total of AU$65.
+- If you don’t already have a digital subscription, you can purchase a one-year digital subscription and enter a single essay for a total of AU$65.
 You can then enter subsequent essays at the discounted rate of $15 each.

-6. If you don’t already subscribe to ABR’s print edition you can purchase a one-year subscription and enter a single essay for the following rates: $100 (Australia), $150 (New Zealand/Asia), or $170 (ROW).
+- If you don’t already subscribe to ABR’s print edition, you can purchase a one-year subscription and enter a single essay for the following rates: $100 (Australia), $165 (New Zealand/Asia), or $180 (ROW).
 You can then enter subsequent essays at the discounted rate of $15 each.